Headphones vs. Earbuds: Which Should I Choose?

 On-ear headphones rest on your ears rather than around them.
 They have a smaller design than over-ear headphones and, as such, tend to be lighter as well.
 Still, after resting on your head for long listening periods, you may experience more discomfort than with over-ear headphones.

 They’re also more susceptible to outside noise and tend to leak audio to the outside world more than over-ear headphones do.

 Closed-back vs. open-back headphones

-In addition to on-ear and over-ear headphones, you have to decide between closed-back or open-back headphones.
+In addition to on-ear and over-ear headphones, you'll want to decide between closed-back or open-back headphones.